PathVisio/pathvisio.github.io/README.md

 # PathVisio biological pathway editor

 PathVisio is a free open-source pathway analysis and drawing software which allows drawing, editing, and analyzing biological pathways.
+It is developed in Java and can be extended with plugins.

 <p align="left">
   <table>